 Yes, when it comes to human rights, the state bears the greatest responsibility.
 It must respect, protect and ensure human rights.
 In other words, human rights are not only negative rights that make it possible for individuals to defend themselves against arbitrary actions on the part of the state such as torture or forced disappearance.
 The state must also ensure that people are not harmed through the actions of others – for example, enterprises.
 This follows from the Universal Declaration of Human Rights of the United Nations, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights (ICESCR).
 These UN conventions, together with the ILO core labour standards, provide the framework for assessing the impact of business activities on human rights.

-Not only major global players, but also small and medium-size enterprises create jobs, buy goods and services in other countries, use local resources and, in doing so, have an impact on the living and working conditions of their employees, and on other stakeholders: customers, suppliers, local residents, the social environment, the economic context and the environment.
+Not only global players, but also small and medium-sized enterprises create jobs, buy goods, inputs and services internationally and use local resources.
+In this way, they have an impact on the living and working conditions of those they employ as well as of others who are directly or indirectly involved or affected: customers, suppliers, local residents, the social environment, the economic context and the environment.
 This applies to the individual company's production operations as well as its entire supply and value chain.